Happiness Chemicals and How to Hack Them For Better Mental Health

 - Show affection: both romantic and platonic affection can trigger oxytocin production

 - Do something nice for someone: seeing your efforts to make someone else happy can make you feel happy too!

-Hey, are you struggling with your mental health?
+Nudge nudge–hey friend, are you struggling with your mental health?
 Or just want to get better at tackling life’s daily stressors?
 Talking to an online therapist can really help you out.
+It’s truly helped me get a better grasp on my anxiety!
 I always recommend Online Therapy because it’s a comprehensive, effective online therapy toolkit based on CBT (cognitive behavioral therapy–the leading standard in psychotherapy) at an affordable monthly cost.

 Endorphins: The Pain Reliever